Daniel Fonseca: Club career

 Fonseca, nicknamed el castor ("the beaver"), started his football career at Nacional, his local team in Uruguay, in 1988.
-He played 14 games in two years and scored 3 goals.
+In his first two seasons (1988–1990) with Nacional, he made 14 appearances and scored three goals.

 In 1990, he moved to Cagliari, scoring 17 goals in 50 appearances, playing mostly on the left rather than in his more habitual central position.

 In 1992 Napoli signed him and Fonseca managed a more impressive strike rate, scoring 31 goals in two seasons in Naples, including 5 goals in a 5–1 win against Valencia in the first knock-out round of the UEFA Cup on 16 September 1992.
 His form and performances drew attention from Roma, who promptly signed him in 1994.

-During his time with Napoli, he would occasionally put on the socks of the Uruguay national team, which is a shade lighter in colour than Napoli's socks, saying that they would bring him good luck.
+According to interviews, Fonseca sometimes wore lighter-coloured Uruguay national team socks during Napoli matches, citing them as a personal good-luck charm.

 However, his three seasons (from 1994 to 1997) were far from successful.
 Fonseca usually played as a second striker, supporting the Argentine centre forward Abel Balbo, but, because of the many injuries he suffered, he played discontinuously.

 Juventus signed Fonseca in 1997, but he was once again played out of position on the left wing, as he had been at Cagliari and Roma.
 His goalscoring record in Serie A was very good considering he was not always a first choice player with Roma and Juventus.
 Fonseca was always regarded as a "super sub", and scored several important goals coming off the bench.
 During his time with the Turin club, he won one Serie A title, a Champions League runner-up medal and the Supercoppa Italiana.

-Injuries ruled him completely out of the 1999–2000 season, (aside from an UEFA Cup match against Levski Sofia on 4 November 1999, which ended in a 1–1 home draw, and a Coppa Italia match against Napoli on 16 December 1999, which ended in a 1–0 home win), which saw him transferred to River Plate in Argentina.
+Injuries sidelined him for nearly the entire 1999–2000 season, with only two brief cup appearances, before his transfer to River Plate in 2000.
 There, he infamously played only during the club's 2000 pre-season.
 His only match was a pre-season encounter against archrivals Boca Juniors, and Fonseca helped his club to earn a win by scoring the final penalty in the shootout.
 A few days later, Fonseca would resign from his contract and join Como in 2001.
 He retired in 2003 after the coach told him that he was no longer a part of the first team's plans.

 International career

 Fonseca represented the Uruguay national football team on 30 occasions between 1990 and 1997, scoring 11 goals.
-He was a member of the team that took part at the 1990 FIFA World Cup, and was also in the squad that won the 1995 Copa América.
+He was a member of the team that took part at the 1990 FIFA World Cup, scoring in injury time in the final group game against South Korea, and was also in the squad that won the 1995 Copa América.